How to Verify Spotify Without Your Mobile Number

 Spotify phone verification can be a problem if you don’t want to use your real number.
 This guide shows 5 reliable alternatives like virtual and temporary numbers to complete Spotify signup and fix OTP issues safely.

-Spotify’s phone verification is a common roadblock for anyone who values privacy, travels frequently, or simply doesn’t want to share their personal cell number online.
+Spotify’s phone verification is a common roadblock for anyone who values privacy, travels frequently, or doesn’t want to share their personal cell number online.
 You are not stuck.
 This guide explains exactly how to complete Spotify signup using a virtual, temporary, or disposable number without using your real SIM.

 Who this is for: Privacy-conscious users, travelers, freelancers, developers testing multiple accounts, and anyone who needs a secondary line for account creation.